 The Selinsing gold mine is located in Pahang State, Malaysia.
 The Company acquired a 100% interest in the Selinsing Gold Property in 2007 and since then has developed a producing mine including the initial open pit and a gold treatment plant.
 Commercial production commenced in September 1, 2010.
-The Selinsing gold processing plant was upgraded during the first quarter of fiscal 2013 bringing production from 400,000 tpa to approximately 1,000,000 tpa.
+The Selinsing gold processing plant was upgraded during first quarter 2013 bringing production from 400,000tpa to approximately 1,000,000tpa.